 I whispered, "I'm sorry, it's just-" I gasped as I fell to my knees.
 "It's the little figures of the Zodiac!"

 "My word," a voice said softly, "Do my eyes deceive me, or are there two strange young girls standing on my porch?"

 I almost screamed.
 It was Shigure!
 The Shigure!
-He was dressed in his big, gray robe, holding his newspaper.
+He was dressed in his big, grey traditional clothes, and holding his newspaper.